matthewturner/httpyac-import/README.md

 * sourcePath - path to the postman collection json file
 * targetPath - path to the root of the .http files, will be created if it doesn't exist
+* ignoreHeaders - optional list of headers to ignore, useful when using default headers.
+Supports regex patterns

 ## Request Lines